 You can use a money belt, slash-proof bag, or anti-theft backpack to lower the pickpocketing risk.
 Even better, only bring your essentials and leave the rest with Bounce luggage storage.
 Always be mindful of your surroundings and wary of strangers trying to distract you.

 Overcharging is a prevalent taxi scam in Dubrovnik, so make sure to only get on a ride with a registered cab.
 Some taxi drivers may take a longer route or make additional stops to increase your transportation fees.
 This is especially common when coming from or to the Dubrovnik international airport, Čilipi Airport, the third busiest airport in Croatia.
-You may want to track your taxi’s path to your destination to avoid being a victim of taxi scams.
+You may want to track your taxi’s path to your destination to avoid taxi scams.

 Fake Wi-Fi scams